developmentAC/infomaid/README.md

 _Infomaid_ is a simple AI prompt-based solution with built in Retrieval augmented generation (RAG) support!

-Welcome to this simple AI application! _Infomaid_ is an experimental AI prompt-driven solution to help complete work with information.
-The software runs locally, without the need to send information to another machine online.
+Welcome to this simple AI application! _Infomaid_ is an experimental AI prompt-driven solution (i.e., each "chat" involves writing a separate prompt to use with a new execution of _Infomaid_) to help complete text-based work with information.

+The software runs locally, without the need to send information for processing to another machine online.
 This application requires [Ollama](https://www.ollama.com/), for service.
 Parts of this project code for working with PDFs were borrowed from Pixegami's RAG tutorial at [Reference](https://github.com/pixegami/rag-tutorial-v2).
 Much thanks!

 ## Prerequisites